-An employee or a business decision-maker in an organization might have to log into several tools, such as the CRM [Customer Relationship Management], email system, business or web analytics screen, accounting software etc., at the same time.
-And it makes it a bit insensible to log to all of those individually and shuffle between as and when you need.
+An employee or a business decision-maker in an organization might have to log into several tools at the same time, such as the CRM [Customer Relationship Management], email, business or web analytics screen, accounting software etc. And it is insensible to log on to all of these tools individually.

 That’s where executive dashboards come in, as a saving grace.

 The executive dashboard connects to all these tools, brings them together, and projects them on a single screen.